-Academics from outside Australia who are planning to take sabbatical leave are invited to apply for the honorary position of Visiting Scholar at the Flinders School of Education.
+Academics from outside Australia who are planning to take sabbatical leave are invited to apply for the honorary position of Visiting Scholar at the College of Education, Psychology and Social Work.

-The School is keen to support international collaboration and is proactive in creating valuable partnerships with visiting academics.
+The College is keen to support international collaboration and is proactive in creating valuable partnerships with visiting academics.

 Through our International Visiting Scholar Program, our staff can ensure that visiting academics are directed towards the relevant intellectual resources of the University and the state, and offered support with their research process.

-Where visitors are engaged in collaborative research with members of the School of Education, they may also be eligible for financial support to cover the cost of airfares from their home to Australia.
+Where visitors are engaged in collaborative research with members of the College of Education, Psychology and Social Work, they may also be eligible for financial support to cover the cost of airfares from their home to Australia.

 Where Scholars have the equivalent of Australian full Professorial status at their home institution, they will be granted Visiting Professor status.

-Applicants are requested to provide a curriculum vitae and research plan to the Associate Dean, Research.
+Applicants are requested to provide a curriculum vitae and research plan to the Director of Flinders Educational Futures Research Institute .